kevlened/isomorphic-webcrypto/README.md

 ## What?

-There's a great Node polyfill for the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), but [it's not isomorphic yet](https://github.com/anvilresearch/webcrypto/issues/57).
-This fills the gap until it is.
+There's a great Node polyfill for the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), but [it's not isomorphic](https://github.com/anvilresearch/webcrypto/issues/57).

 IE11 and versions of Safari < 11 use an older version of the spec, so the browser implementation includes a [webcrypto-shim](https://github.com/vibornoff/webcrypto-shim) to iron out the differences.
 You'll still need to provide your own Promise polyfill.